 Bohemian Rhapsody in Christiania

 Post lunch, explore the unique neighborhood of Christiania.
 This former military area is a self-proclaimed autonomous zone known for its liberal lifestyle and colorful art.
-As you walk through the streets, admire the vibrant street art and quirky shops.
+As you walk through the streets, admire the vibrant street art and quirky shops — it’s a fascinating stop to include in your Copenhagen weekend itinerary.

 Christiania operates without traditional rules, so you’ll find a very different vibe compared to the rest of Copenhagen.
 Enjoy the lively local music and perhaps grab a coffee at one of the cozy cafes.